yagoubali/Africans-specific_ancestry-informative_SNPs/0_download_raw_data/Download.md

 wget -c https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/integrated_call_samples_v3.20200731.ALL.ped
 ```

-# Check any downlaod error in gz files
+# Check any downloading error in gz files

 ```bash
 for chrom in {1..22}; do